 Privacy and Security Awareness Training Game:

-The program (~5 minutes) consists of a risk-spotting game.
+This information security awareness training program (~5 minutes) consists of a risk-spotting game.
 Trainees are asked to spot the privacy and security risks in an office.
 They select various parts of the office and then click on the problematic things in each scene.
 The program keeps track of the number of risks trainees correctly identify as well as the number of non-risks that they wrongly select.
 Trainees are given a score for each scene and an overall score for the program.
-This program is highly-engaging and fun.
-Feedback is provided about each risk so trainees learn many of the most important data security best practices.
+This program is highly engaging and fun.
+Feedback is provided about each risk, so trainees learn many of the most important data security best practices.